 HVNTER GVTHERER at it's core is the conceptual work and artistic practice of Laura Prieto-Velasco, masquerading as a brand.
-HVNTER GVTHERER offers contemporary accessories and objects for the home crafted from precious and non-precious materials repurposed and sourced from manufacturing scrap whenever possible.
+HVNTER GVTHERER offers contemporary accessories, clothing, and objects for the home crafted from precious and non-precious materials repurposed and sourced from manufacturing scrap whenever possible.
 Ranging from staples to statement pieces in a varied palette of rich blacks, weathered hues and burned metallics, HVNTER GVTHERER’s line is diverse in form and designed to complement a variety of tastes and lifestyles.
 The handcrafted process leaves a landscape of unique imperfections on the surface of each piece that change subtly over time and reveal a distinctive, inner beauty.

 An artist at heart with a passion for design, Laura Prieto-Velasco founded Hvnter Gvtherer in 2012 to adorn the urban nomad with limited edition designs that pair ancient ideas with elegant minimalism.
 Raised in Northeastern Pennsylvania and armed with degrees in Metalworking and Design from the Tyler School of Art and San Diego State, Laura learned to appreciate the value of maximizing limited resources and using recycled or sustainably sourced materials.
 This ethos fuels Hvnter Gvtherer as she makes each piece by hand in limited editions and small batches in her Chicago studio.
 Laura's interest in object making lies in folklore, archeology and an exploration of the ephemeral.
 Her collections include carefully curated objects for the home and classic wearables that record imprints of daily life and continue to evolve together.
 Committed to these values, Laura shares these ideas with students as an instructor at The School of the Art Institute of Chicago (SAIC).